SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 SFA.DAS.*.Api.UnitTests
 ```

+API projects should contain all of the logic to handle the requests and responses for the included endpoints.
+This can include:
+* Controllers that receive and route requests and return reponses.
+* Request and response types.

 ##### Application projects
 Use these projects for your application's core logic.
 ```
 SFA.DAS.*.Application
 SFA.DAS.*.Application.UnitTests
 ```

+The logic will vary from one application to the next, but examples of things an application project might include are:
+* Calls to repositories in the solutions ```Data``` project.
+* CQRS calls to ```Commands``` and/or ```Queries```.

 ##### Commands projects
 Use these projects for your CQRS pattern commands (add/update/delete data).